fortknox7/hello-world/README.md

 # hello-world
-Working on a journalism project, gathering data including fines and complaints from Illinois nursing homes.
+I am a student reporter working on a journalism project.
+I am gathering data, including fines and complaints from Illinois nursing homes.